 To Report Abuse, Neglect Or Domestic Violence.
-Arbor Hospice is allowed to notify government authorities if the Agency believes a patient is the victim of abuse, neglect or domestic violence.
+We are allowed to notify government authorities if the Agency believes a patient is the victim of abuse, neglect or domestic violence.
 Arbor Hospice will make this disclosure only when specifically required or authorized by law or when the patient agrees to the disclosure.

 To Conduct Health Oversight Activities.
-Arbor Hospice may disclose your PHI to a health oversight hospice for activities including audits, civil administrative or criminal investigations, inspections, licensure or disciplinary action.
-Arbor Hospice, however, may not disclose your PHI if you are the subject of an investigation and your PHI is not directly related to your receipt of health care or public benefits.
+We may disclose your PHI to a health oversight agency for activities including audits, civil administrative or criminal investigations, inspections, licensure or disciplinary action.
+However, we may not disclose your PHI if you are the subject of an investigation and your PHI is not directly related to your receipt of health care or public benefits.

 For Law Enforcement Purposes.
-As permitted or required by State law, Arbor Hospice may disclose your PHI to a law enforcement official for certain law enforcement purposes as follows:
+As permitted or required by State law, we may disclose your PHI to a law enforcement official for certain law enforcement purposes as follows:

 - As required by law for reporting of certain types of wounds or other physical injuries pursuant to the court order, warrant, subpoena or summons or similar process.

 - For the purpose of identifying or locating a suspect, fugitive, material witness or missing person.